 Proof of onward journey is a requirement for entry into Costa Rica.
 This can be in the form of a plane ticket or a bus ticket.
 This is not always asked for, but is technically a requirement.
 We were not asked for this when we entered Costa Rica.

-Costa Rica requires visitors to be able to demonstrate that they have funds of at least $100 USD per person per month of stay.
+Costa Rica requires visitors to be able to demonstrate that they have funds of at least $100 USD per person per month or partial month of stay.
 We were not asked for this when we entered Costa Rica.

 To enter Costa Rica, you will need to ensure you have your passport with at least 3 months validity beyond the date you enter Costa Rica.